 I am thankful for friends like you who have been faithful in your witness to our people.
 Recently, I spoke at a Mennonite Brethren church in Reedley California.
 Joshua Sofaer, one of our missionaries in Southern California, accompanied me.
-As Josh gave his story he encouraged the people to care and be involved in Jewish evangelism.
+As Josh gave his testimony he encouraged the people to care and be involved in Jewish evangelism.
 He said, “You may wonder what you can do about Jewish evangelism living here in the central valley.”
 Josh then proceeded to tell about his wife, Annette, and her family, the Morgensterns.

 Annette’s Grandfather Arthur Morgenstern was a doctor in Austria.
 He escaped Europe and came to America, sponsored by a synagogue in Fresno, where he and his family settled.
 Arthur was not allowed to practice medicine in America so he got a job selling feed to farmers, most of whom were Mennonite Brethren.
 One farmer in particular was a committed Christian and a faithful witness.
 Every time Arthur would call on him for business, this man had his Bible open and would share the gospel.
-Eventually this farmer’s faithfulness paid off and Arthur came to faith in Yeshua.
+Eventually this farmer’s faithfulness paid off and Arthur came to faith in Y’shua.
 His wife and the entire family likewise became followers of the Messiah.
-Josh concluded his story by declaring, “It is because of the faithfulness of that Mennonite Brethren farmer that my Jewish wife and I are serving the Lord in Jewish evangelism today.”
+Josh concluded his testimony by declaring, “It is because of the faithfulness of that Mennonite Brethren farmer that my Jewish wife and I are serving the Lord in Jewish evangelism today.”

 An elderly woman stood up during the question and answer time and said, “That farmer that Joshua mentioned was my father.”
 She then recounted the many times she watched her father meet with Mr. Morgenstern and told of the family’s joy in seeing him come to Christ.
 We had no idea that the man Josh cited as an example of a faithful witness had been a member of the very church we were speaking in that evening!